Sydney-Informatics-Hub/Somatic-ShortV/README.md

 * Scalable through scatter-gather parallelism with `openmpi` and `nci.parallel`
 * Checker scripts (no KSU cost)
 * Checkpointing and resumption of only failed tasks if required
-* Support: this repository is actively monitored
+* Support: this repository is actively monitored, however major updates are not currently planned.
+We do however have plans to Nextflow this workflow.
+* Note as at 31st January 2024: some performance loss has been observed for the scatter-gather parallelism running multiple tasks under nci-parallel.
+Since Nextflow workflows do not rely on this scatter  method, we will be focusing on that as a solve.

 ### Reference genome: GRCh38/hg38 + ALT contigs